 Having recently documented the importance of ‘Live Chat’, artificial intelligence is certainly taking centre stage and has even expanded and being incorporated into mobile design.

 Mobile search surpassing desktop is a signal of the user-experience shifting where users want to access instant information very much here and now.
 If a user is looking to make a purchase right there and then, but wants to ask a question, needing to wait for a response will very likely lose that user as a potential or even returning customer.

 This is why ‘Live Chat’ is becoming incorporated and being used in more and more large e-commerce websites.
 Some UX designers will purposely design the website with the ‘Live Chat’ in mind because it can reduce support costs and offer an improved website experience around the clock.

 CHESHIRE WEB DESIGN OPINION

-The first being that mobile is very much here and now and the second being that any UX design is focussed around delivering the best possible user experience.
-If you wish to discuss mobile-design or are looking to improve your website, why not contact the cheshire web design agency experts?
+The first being that mobile is very much here and now and the second being that any UX design is focused around delivering the best possible user experience.
+If you wish to discuss mobile-design or are looking to improve your website, why not contact one of the experts at our Cheshire web agency?

-Why not give us a call on 01565 653616 or fill out our send me an email [email protected]ntitledtm.com
+Why not give us a call on 01565 653616 or fill out our send me an email [email protected]